snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 +--------------+-----------------------------------------------+
 {% endhighlight %}

-However its behaviour is inconsistent with the `select(...).distinct.groupBy(...).count` approach we took above, as shown by the results, as `null` values are not taken into account by `countDistinct`.
+However its behaviour is inconsistent with the `select(...).distinct.groupBy(...).count` approach we took prior, as `null` values are not taken into account by `countDistinct`.

 <h2><a name="funnel">3.
 Funnel analysis on Snowplow data</a></h2>